-Details of the funded status of each plan within the System are included in the Schedules of Funding Progress.
+Details of the funded status of each plan within the System are included in the Schedules of Funding Progress on page 43.
 All employers participating in the System's plans contributed 100% of their annual required contribution during fiscal 2013, except that the State did not contribute the employer contribution for the newly formed Rhode Island Judicial Retirement Fund Trust.